docker/compose/docs/extends.md

 ## Multiple Compose files

-Using multiple Compose files enables you to customize a composition for different environments or different workflows.
+Using multiple Compose files enables you to customize a Compose application for different environments or different workflows.

 ### Understanding multiple Compose files